-Students will work in seven teams, each of which will be assigned a different reason why humans explore, and one of the letters in the word "explore."
-Each team will become experts on their chosen reason.
+Students will work in small teams, each of which will be given a different reason why humans explore.
+Each team will select one reason for exploring as a group and will become experts on their chosen reason.
 The team will add a letter and summary sentence to an EXPLORE poster using their reason for exploration.
 With all the reasons on the poster, the word EXPLORE will be complete.
 Students will be using the skills of working in cooperative learning teams, reading, summarizing, paraphrasing, and creating a sentence that will best represent their reason for exploration.
 Students will also be illustrating and copying other teams' sentences so that each student will have a small copy of the large classroom poster for reference or extension purposes.